rustyx/visualize_webflow/README.md

-                        auto-merge states with at most this many different inputs (default 7) --hide-conditions     hide decision state conditions -o OUTPUT, --output OUTPUT
+                        auto-merge states with at most this many different inputs (default 7) --hide-conditions     hide decision state conditions --flow-id-path-steps FLOW_ID_PATH_STEPS
+                        how many steps in the flow.xml path to use as flow ID (default 1)
+  -o OUTPUT, --output OUTPUT
                         output DOT file name (ignored if -s is specified) -v, --verbose         be verbose